MarcelF2/tableFilter/README.md

+#JavaScript_table_filter
 # .tableFilter
 Using this JavaScript extension, you can add filter functionality to your given HTML tables.

 ![Example-Table](http://lon.gr/blog/wp-content/uploads/2015/12/Img1-e1450903372132.png)

-Configured filters are automatically assigned to the table and refresh the tables rows.
+Configured filters are automatically assigned to the table and refresh the table's rows.
 By adding the .tableFilter script to your HTML files, the following dialogue for defining filter operations is implemented:

 ![Filter Usage](http://lon.gr/blog/wp-content/uploads/2015/12/Img2.png)